bdhobare/watson/README.md

 # watson
-Pythoon scripts to do stuff with the IBM Watson :)
+Python scripts to do stuff with the IBM Watson :)